Together in Christ: 'Keeping Our Mouths Shut' — Proverbs 17:27-28

 Today's Prayer

 Father in heaven, thank You for Your patience with my failings and faults.
-I genuinely seek to be transformed by the Holy Spirit into great Christlikeness each day.
+I genuinely seek to be transformed by the Holy Spirit into greater Christlikeness daily.
 Please bring Your godly people into my life to influence, correct, and guide me through their words and example.
 Open my heart, dear God, to welcome their influence, heed their correction, and follow their guidance as I seek the Holy Spirit's transformation of my character to be more like Jesus, in whose name I pray.
 Amen.

 Related Scripture Readings